-Regardless of scenario, the review of development of capacity over time against base trade forecasts indicated that additional capacity will be required at Port of Melbourne before 2033 where no productivity improvements are realised.
-This requirement would be delayed by one year (2034) where either crane rates, TEU ratio and berth utilisation increased.
+Regardless of which scenario, the review of capacity development over time against base trade forecasts indicated that by 2034, additional capacity would be required at the Port Melbourne.
+This would be brought forward should crane rates, TEU ratio and berth utilisation not increase as forecast in Scenario C or if the high trade case eventuated.